styopdev/webpack-interview-questions/README.md

  * What is loader in webpack

   A: Loaders are transformations that are applied on the source code of a module. webpack supports modules written in a variety of languages and preprocessors, via loaders.
 Loaders describe to webpack how to process non-javaScript modules and include these dependencies into your bundles.
-The webpack community has built loaders for a wide variety of popular languages and language processors, including.
+The webpack community has built loaders for a wide variety of popular languages and language processors.

 * Describe plugin in webpack